neo773/student-grading-dapp/README.md

 - `build-contracts`: Builds the contracts using Waffle.
 - `deploy-testnet`: Deploys the contracts to the testnet using Hardhat.
 - `deploy-mainnet`: Deploys the contracts to the mainnet using Hardhat.
+- `setup-ipfs.sh`: Sets up a self-hosted IPFS node with Docker.

 ## License 🔑